···

 If direction feels far away right now, these take less than ten minutes.

-Purpose doesn't require changing the world.
 "I make my family feel safe."
 "I help one person at a time."
 "I create things that matter to me."
-These count.
-It's how you engage with life — not a destination you arrive at.
-And it evolves.
-Your north star at 25 won't be your north star at 45, and that's not failure.
-That's growth.
+Those count.
+Your north star at 25 won't be your north star at 45, and that's not failure — that's growth.
+The fact that you're searching means something is asking to be heard.